 New cats are unpredictable when it comes to where they will poop, and it may take some patience and training to teach new cats and kittens how to use a litterbox.
 However, if you have a litter box-trained cat that suddenly starts pooping on the floor, then it might be a cause for concern.

 What are the reasons behind this behavior in cats and how can you prevent it?
 Hopefully, this article has the answers you need!

 There are many reasons why your cat may begin pooping on the floor, carpet, or other surfaces.
 It is best to take your cat for a simple veterinarian check-up as soon as you notice any abnormal daily routine changes in your cat, such as pooping or urinating in unusual places.
 This can help rule out the chance of a medical condition that may cause your cat’s pooping on the floor.

-The 6 Steps to Stop Cats From Pooping on the Floor
+The 6 Methods to Stop Cats From Pooping on the Floor

 1. Restrict Your Cat’s Access

 If your cat poops or urinates on the floor, you should cover up or restrict access to the space your cat is using as an alternate litter box.
 This will help prevent your cat from using that place on the floor to poop on again.

 Cats will usually favor a specific spot on the floor to poop on as they are highly habit-forming.
 Once you restrict your cat from using the place where they like to poop, they’ll hopefully be unlikely to use that spot again.